 You can have a gun in your home and it is thought of in California, on a case by case bases, that when you live in your RV, it is considered your home for that period of time.
 Although this may be true, when you cross state lines, it may as well not be true.

 On the other hand, Stun Guns are legal to carry in California almost anywhere and when you cross state lines they are most often also legal there.

 Plan ahead of time and check the laws in states and cities you plan to visit. (we have a starting point here)

-I just returned from a trip in my Fifth Wheel and although I carry Pepper Spray and Stun Gun Taser, I really had not thought much of how I might need it.
-But on this trip something happened that made me rethink that.
+I just returned from a trip in my Fifth Wheel and although I carry Pepper Spray, Stun Gun and Taser, I really had not thought much of how I might need them in my RV.
+On a current trip something happened that made me rethink that.

 It was a normal family gathering.
 We had a number of family members join us for a few days and after they left, we stayed a couple of extra days to have to ourselves and to clean up the campsite area.
 Since this is the beginning of the camping season not many campers stay due to school, work, or other obligations.
 This trip was similar, except that only one other camper was in our campground area and he was unique to say the least.

 During the day he was always by himself and was either gone in his car or in his camp site.
 However at night, he went into a behavior I can only describe as weird.

 There is nothing illegal about singing at the top of the lungs , dancing, or constant walking to and from the campground restroom, but it made us take notice.
 It was the next thing that made me think defense is something we needed to plan for.

 This camper drove around the campsites in his car at night and would stop and parked on the road near our campsite ten to fifteen minutes each time.
 He never left his car, but there was no reason to just sit there.
 There is nothing illegal about this, but it does give an uneasy feeling.
 And when it is during sleep time in a park full of animal and bird noises, it gets hard to sleep without a plan of some type.